COVID-19: Sex differences

 COVID‑19 case fatality rates are higher among men than women in most countries.
 However, in a few countries like India, Nepal, Vietnam, and Slovenia the fatality cases are higher in women than men.
 Globally, men are more likely to be admitted to the ICU and more likely to die.
 One meta-analysis found that globally, men were more likely to get COVID‑19 than women; there were approximately 55 men and 45 women per 100 infections (CI: 51.43–56.58).

 The Chinese Center for Disease Control and Prevention reported the death rate was 2.8% for men and 1.7% for women.
 Later reviews in June 2020 indicated that there is no significant difference in susceptibility or in CFR between genders.
 One review acknowledges the different mortality rates in Chinese men, suggesting that it may be attributable to lifestyle choices such as smoking and drinking alcohol rather than genetic factors.
 Smoking, which in some countries like China is mainly a male activity, is a habit that contributes to increasing significantly the case fatality rates among men.
 Sex-based immunological differences, lesser prevalence of smoking in women and men developing co-morbid conditions such as hypertension at a younger age than women could have contributed to the higher mortality in men.
 In Europe as of February 2020, 57% of the infected people were men and 72% of those died with COVID‑19 were men.
-As of April 2020, the US government is not tracking sex-related data of COVID‑19 infections.
 Research has shown that viral illnesses like Ebola, HIV, influenza and SARS affect men and women differently.